MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

     Confirm that `SDKPresent` is set to false, `AgentInitializedSuccessfully` to true and `IKey` to have a valid iKey.

-    Below is an example of the JSON file:
+    Example of the JSON file:

     ```json
         "AppType":"node.js",